-For example, if you wrack up too many traffic tickets (a situation in your control), you may find that you’re no longer eligible for “standard” car insurance and your existing policy could be cancelled.
-Your insurance broker would then help you find new coverage with a company that provides car insurance to high-risk drivers, like Perth Insurance.
+For example, if you rack up too many traffic tickets, you may find that you’re no longer eligible for coverage under your existing car insurance policy — or that your current insurer can no longer cover you at all.
+In this case, your insurance broker would help you find coverage from a company that can insure drivers in your situation.

 On the other hand, if your insurer is only able to cover homes worth $2 million or less, but inflation bumps your home’s value up to $2.5 million (a situation beyond your control), your insurer can no longer provide you with the coverage you need, so they’ll likely have to cancel your policy.

 - You didn’t tell your insurance company about a material change.
-In the insurance world, a “material change in risk” is any change in your circumstances that could impact your eligibility for coverage or alter the type of coverage you need — in other words, it changes the nature of the risk your insurer is taking on by providing you with coverage.
+In the insurance world, a “material change in risk” is any change in your circumstances that could impact your eligibility for coverage or alter the type of coverage you need.
+In other words, it changes the nature of the risk your insurer is taking on by providing you with coverage.
 A material change could be anything from changing your home’s heating system to signing up for a vehicle sharing program.
 If you fail to report a material change to your insurer, your policy could be cancelled.

-So, what happens after your policy is cancelled?
+What happens after your policy is cancelled?